Selena Lee (actor): Career

 She released her first album in September 2022 and completed the filming of the remaking international film - Tape.

+In 2023, She filmed The Queen of News and entered top 5 for both TVB Anniversary Awards 2023 best actress and most favorite best actress in Malaysia and Greater Bay Area category.
+She has also been nominated for the People's Choice Television Award in best actress category.

 Personal life

-In 2015, Lee announced on her Weibo blog that she had decided to change her Chinese stage name, Lee Sze Wan (李詩韻), back to her birth name, Lee Sze Wa (李施嬅), in memory of her grandmother, who had passed away that year.
+In 2015, Lee announced on her Weibo blog that she had decided to change her Chinese stage name, Lee Sze Wan (李詩韻), back to her birth name, Lee Sze Wa (李施嬅), in memory of her grandmother, who had died that year.

 Selena Lee is best friends with Myolie Wu, Nancy Wu, Paisley Wu, Elaine Yiu and Mandy Wong.
 They had formed the friendship group “胡說八道會” and filmed a travel show together.

 Due to their common interest in long-distance running, Lee along with Benjamin Yuen, Joel Chan, Brian Tse, Jack Wu, Nancy Wu, Paisley Wu, Elaine Yiu and Mandy Wong formed the group "Crazy Runner".

+Lee was in a relationship with singer Patrick Tang from 2004 to 2009.

 In February 2021, Lee announced via social media that she is engaged to Anson Cha, a fitness coach and personal trainer.
+In February 2025, she announced they had ended their relationship.

 On 31 March 2022, Lee revealed that she has autoimmune disease.
 She has stopped working since late 2021 and is currently receiving treatment.